dunamismax/Python-Hypermedia/README.md

 ## Quality Control

 This project uses [Ruff](https://docs.astral.sh/ruff/) for high-performance linting and formatting.
-The checks are run for each application individually.
+The checks are run for each application individually using `uv run`.

-- **`ruff check .`**: Run the linter to find potential errors and style issues.
+- **`uv run ruff check .`**: Run the linter to find potential errors and style issues.
-- **`ruff format .`**: Automatically format the code to a consistent style.
+- **`uv run ruff format .`**: Automatically format the code to a consistent style.

-To run these commands, navigate to the specific app's directory (`cd apps/some-app`) and ensure your virtual environment is activated.
+To run these commands, navigate to the specific app's directory (`cd apps/some-app`).

 ---